About Our Team

 Our grandchildren have been blessed by taking part in Ao1 and have grown in the knowledge of the Lord.
 It is an honor to share in their lives in this way.
 We have gone on outreach with them and have seen God move mightily as we serve the Lord together with 3 generations.
 There is a special dynamic that takes place in that setting that is powerful.
 God seems to be highlighting the joining of generations to accomplish His purposes in the earth.

-Our 50th Wedding Anniversary will be June 21, 2015.
+Our 53rd Wedding Anniversary will be June 21, 2018.
 We are grateful for the gift of one another and His guidance and protection of our marriage.
-We have 2 daughters, 2 son-in-laws, and 12 grandchildren.
+We have 2 daughters, 1 son-in-law, and 11 grandchildren.
 WOW!
 God is faithful.

-Galen and Jan Daily first became involved with Solid Rock Ministries when their sixteen year old daughter, Jenny, joined Ao1 in 1991.
-They instantly bonded with David and Kathleen Tabor, and have grown closer over the years.
+Galen and Jan Daily first became involved with Solid Rock Ministries when their 16-year-old daughter, Jenny, joined Ao1 in 1991.
+They instantly bonded with David and Kathleen and have grown closer over the years.
 Galen was the administrator and Jan a teacher at Colorado West Christian School at that time.
 They have subsequently ministered in Uganda, Morocco, Thailand, Burma, Kenya, and Israel.
 They have a deep love and respect for missions as well as the wonderful work at SRFM.

-They pastored at Extended Arms Four Square Church in Clifton and retired in 2008.
-They continue to minster at Canyon View Vineyard Church and the Salvation Army, both in Grand Junction.
-They also continue to serve on the board of SRFM.
-They have two grown, married children and ten grandchildren.
-Their 48 year marriage has been a joy to them and a testimony to God’s faithfulness.
+They pastored at Extended Arms Fourssquare Church in Clifton and retired in 2008.
+Jan went to be with the Lord in 2016, but Galen continues to minister as an Elder at Canyon View Vineyard Church in Grand Junction.
+He also continues to serve on the board of SRFM.
+He has two grown, married children and eleven grandchildren.

 Charity Freeland has worked with SRFM since October of 2002.
 After meeting David and Kathleen through their post-high school Bible study in 2000, I knew that I someday wanted to work closer with their organization.
 In 2001 I went with Audience of One on a life changing outreach trip to London.
 Since then I have traveled to Australia, Italy, New Zealand, and Hong Kong with Ao1.
 I led Grand Junction Ao1 for two years and have helped with Montrose Ao1.
 I also help with the administrative duties in SRFM and oversee the bookkeeping.